FAQ's for Lawyers

 Lawyers will be allowed to ask follow-up questions through the website if they need additional information in order to answer the user's question.
 The lawyer's name will be revealed to the user.
 The lawyer's contact information will not be shared with the user.
 Once a lawyer answers a question, the user will be asked to accept the answer or send a follow up question to the lawyer.

 Lawyers will be able to view a log of questions they have answered.

 Only your name will be visible to the client.
 You can provide them with your e-mail address or phone number if you wish, but please keep all communication regarding the question on the site.
-Obviously a client could find other google-able information about you based on your name.

 In the event a client submits a question and receives an answer from a lawyer, there will be a lawyer/client relationship formed between that client and the lawyer who responds.
 That relationship is limited in scope and duration and is considered short term legal services under Minnesota Rule 6.5.
 The scope of representation will be limited to answering the legal question as presented by the client.
 The duration of the relationship lasts only as long as the question remains open and back and forth responses continue on the site.
 There is no expectation by either party that the lawyer will provide continuing representation in the matter.

 Both the eligible users and lawyers consent to the limited nature of this relationship when they accept the terms of the use agreement.
 Eligible users and lawyers who do not accept the terms of the use agreement will not be allowed access to the site.